flocsy/garmin-dev-tools/README.md

 In the SDK Manager make sure you have the latest versions of all the devices you're interested in.

-You can either run a specific script or `run-all.sh`.
+You can either run a specific script or `update-devices.sh` and `update-sdks.sh`.

 Each script has the possible parameters in the 1st lines and an example output line where you can see the format.